Kristin C. Moran, PhD, CHAIR

-The goal of the Advanced Research Practicum is to provide communication studies majors with an applied experience in the conduct of original academic research by assisting on a faculty-led scholarly project.
-The practicum is designed to build expressly on the knowledge students gain in COMM 365 or COMM 366 – the department’s research methods courses.
-Students will meet with a faculty member, with whom a research relationship is pre-established, on an on-going basis to discuss the research project, assess the student’s role and responsibilities, and to discuss the process of conducting scholarly research.
+The goal of the advanced Research Experience is to provide communication studies majors with an applied experience in the conduct of original academic research by assisting on a faculty-led scholarly project.
+The experience is designed to build expressly on the knowledge students gain in COMM 265 or a more advanced research methods courses.
+Students will meet with a faculty member, with whom a research relationship is established, on an on-going basis to discuss the research project, assess the student’s role and responsibilities, and to discuss the process of conducting scholarly research.
 Students may participate in a range of research activities, including but not limited to: survey construction and design, project management, participant solicitation, experimental research, qualitative interviewing, focus group moderation, fieldwork, literature searches, data entry, data analysis, critical analysis, political economy inquiries, and writing of instruments and manuscripts.
 Students must register with a specific faculty member with whom they complete a contract outlining the roles and responsibilities of the student and faculty member.
-It is required that students complete either COMM 365 or 366 prior to enrollment in the Advanced Research Practicum.
+Prerequisite: COMM 265

-Students interested in completing a special project with guidance from a faculty member may consider an independent study.
+Students interested in completing an independent research project with guidance from a faculty member may consider independent study.
 Students should consult a faculty member who has expertise in their interest area and be prepared to explain their intended project or research question(s).
 The student and instructor agree upon specific requirements.
 Registration is by consent of instructor and requires the completion of the independent study form.